 I was trying on a blouse in a shop changing room.
 I couldn’t fasten the buttons.
 Somehow it was just too complicated.
 The pills were doing strange things to me, things that made simple tasks seem impossible.
-Everything seemed so complex.
-I’d always been a confident and capable driver, but now driving had become scary and I didn’t feel in control of the car.
+Normal everyday actions I previously did without needing to think now seemed overwhelmingly complex.
+For example, I’d always been a confident and capable driver, but now driving had become scary and I didn’t feel in control of the car.
 The day before I’d got my first and only ever ticket for bad parking.

 I gave up on the blouse, sat down on the little stool in the corner of the cubicle and put my head in my hands.
 I didn’t cry or scream, even though I felt incredibly upset and frustrated, the meds were keeping me on too much on a level for that.